 Physical therapists who have treated children with CP are familiar with the special demands of these children and can create a treatment plan that is tailored to their specific needs.

 Another crucial treatment for cerebral palsy is occupational therapy.
-The occupational therapists can train the children with CP to be independent in doing the daily needs and routine activities like eating, getting dressed, and using the bathroom.
+Occupational therapists can train children with CP to be independent in doing their daily needs and routine activities like eating, getting dressed and using the bathroom.
 It can also help children with CP improve their posture and fine motor skills, as well as their physical, cognitive, and social capacities.
 This therapy can also help with sensory information processing issues.

 Early intervention with speech therapy will result in greater improvement in the children.
 If communication is difficult, speech-language pathologists can help improve your child’s ability to speak clearly and would use communication devices such as a computer and voice synthesizer.